-Westpac were the first of the big four banks to increase rates by 0.14% across all products.
+Westpac was the first of the big four banks to increase rates by 0.14% across all products.
 Followed by ANZ, and CBA’s announcement to do the same yesterday.
 Could we be starting to see a trend, and does it look like other lenders will follow?

 Firstly, What Would Have Caused The Increase?

 According to the Australian Bureau of Statistics, as of May 2018, the average Australian Home Loan is $400,100.
-A 0.14% increase to the interest rate equates to an increase in interest cost of $560.00 per annum to the average Australian Home Loan, or $12,903.00 over the life of a 30-year loan term.
+A 0.14% increase in the interest rate equates to an increase in interest cost of $560.00 per annum to the average Australian Home Loan, or $12,903.00 over the life of a 30-year loan term.

 How can you beat the banks?

 Following Phillip Lowes’ advice (Governor of the RBA); “I encourage anyone with a mortgage to shop around: there are some very good offerings out there” and we tend to agree with him.
 There are still competitive offers in the market, particularly in the fixed-rate space.
 An example would be interest rates as low as 3.99%* Interest only for investors.

 Call Us Today and Find Out How We Can Help Beat the Banks.

 * “Comparison rate 4.50%.
 Rates are effective 17/07/2018 and are valid until withdrawn and are subject to change.
 Normal credit and lending criteria and terms and conditions apply”